chiphwang1/helm-oci-autonomous-db/README.md

 **3. Deploy container image into a Kubernetes cluster**.

-One way to use the packaged Python script is as an init-container for the application container in a Kuberenetes pod.
-The init-container will run and when the ATP is ready it will write the wallet files to a location that is accessible to the application container.
+One way to use the packaged Python script is to use it in an init-container for the application container in a Kubernetes pod.
+The init-container will run, and when the ATP is ready, it will write the wallet files to a location that is accessible to the application container.

-Since the Kubernetes pod will be contacting the Kubernetes API server to check for the creation of secrets the approproiate permissions need to the assigned to the pod.
-In the templates directory, the role.yaml, the role-binding.yaml file assigns the permissions to access secrets to the internal-kubectl service account.
-This service account will need to be assigned to the Kubernetes pod to allow it to read secrets from the Kubernetes API server.
+Since the Kubernetes pod will be contacting the Kubernetes API server to check for the creation of secrets, the appropriate permissions need to the assigned to the pod.
+In the templates directory, the role.yaml, the role-binding.yaml file sets the permissions to access secrets to the internal-kubectl service account.
+This service account will need to be assigned to the Kubernetes pod to read secrets from the Kubernetes API server.

-In the following exmaple, the pods in the deployment are assigned the service account internal-kubectl which has the permission to contact the Kubernetes api server to read secrets.

-The init-container and the application container has the wallet volume mounted.
-Both containers has access to the directory.
-The init-container will run the Python script and write the wallet files to the wallet volume where it can accessed by the application container.
+In the following example, the pods in the deployment are assigned the service account internal-kubectl, which has permission to contact the Kubernetes API server to read secrets.
+The init-container and the application container have the wallet volume mounted and is accessible to both.
+The init-container will run the Python script and write the wallet files to the wallet volume, where the application container can read the files
 ```

 apiVersion: apps/v1